cs107e/cs107e.github.io/assignment/assign3/assign.md

 - Understand how to convert basic C types (`int`, `int*`, ...) to a string.

-- Use your gpio and timer libraries built in the previous assignment.
+- Use your gpio and timer code from the previous assignment.

 - Use the uart library shown in class to communicate with your laptop.

 ### Basic Part: Basic formatting functions

-1. There is no starter code for this project.
+1. There is no starter code for this assignment.
   Setup a project in the `assign3` directory in your course repository.
-  Include README.md, Makefile, and your timer and gpio functions you used in the clock assignment.
+  Include README.md, Makefile, uart.c & uart.h (from the Serial lecture),
+  and your gpio and timer functions you used in the clock assignment.
+You should put the pinmode and pinwrite functions from the clock assignment in a file gpio.c, and the timer and delay functions in a file timer.c.
+Then create header files for these two files (gpio.h and timer.h) so that the functions may be imported into new files.
+In this lab, some of these functions are required by uart.c.

 2. Implement the following basic formatting functions: